nickagliano/tbg-rust/README.md

 ## Dependencies
 This project relies on the following Rust crates:
-- `termion` – for handling terminal interactions
+- `crossterm` – for handling terminal interactions
 - `rusqlite` – for SQLite database support

 ## Contributing